netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## More

+TODO: Complete this section in a future version of this document

 - Use multipathing for anonymity, see {{categories}}.
 - See other attacks in {{Section 7.2.4 of SCION-CP}}?

-- TODO: Complete this section in a future version of this document

 # IANA Considerations